-Process Control objective Control and Audit approach Link article policy rule 3.8 Periodic (at least quarterly) check that all fields of the prescribed data model have been completed accordance with the requirements of the valid data delivery agreement (including the applicable validation rules), including for deposits the meticulous assessment of the correctness and completeness of the following data: a.
+Pro rocess Control objective Control and Audit approach Link article policy rule 3.8 Periodic (at least quarterly) check that all fields of the prescribed data model have been completed accordance with the requirements of the valid data delivery agreement (including the applicable validation rules), including for deposits the meticulous assessment of the correctness and completeness of the following data: a.
 A unique identifying key for each deposit; b.
 Markings as referred to in Article 6(1)(a); c.
 The account number as known to the depositor; d.
-The name documented for the deposit; e.
-A product name or description of the deposit as known to the depositor; f.
+The name documented for the deposit as known to the depositor; f.
 A categorization of the type of deposit as referred to in Section 5(2); g.
-Markings as referred to in Article 6(1)(b) to (1); i.
-Markings as referred to in Article 6(1)(b) to (1); i.
-Markings as referred to in Article 6(1)(b) to (1); j.
+Markings as referred to in Section 5(3); h.
+Markings as referred to in Article 6(1)(b) to (l); i.
+Markings as referred to in Article 6(1)(b) to (l); i.
+Markings as referred to in Article 6(4); j.
 The currency in which the deposit is held; k.
-The balance of the deposit; l.
-The amount of interest accrued but not yet credited on the deposit; m.
-The country in which the deposit and, if there are more than one, the percentage of the claim of each depositor if this is not proportional. o.
-If that is the case, the fact that the deposit is held from another Member State without branches being established in that Member State, as well as the relevant Member State concerned and language chosen by the deposit or at the opening of the account (applicable from 1 January 2020).
+The balance of the deposit, be it positive, negative or zero; l.
+The amount of interest accrued but not yet credited on the deposit; m.The country in which the deposit is held; n.
+The number of depositors of the deposit and, if there are more than one, the percentage of the claim of each depositor if this is not proportional. o.
+If that is the case, the fact that the deposit is held from another Member State without branches being established in that Member State, as well as the relevant Member State concerned and language chosen by the depositor at the opening of the account (applicable from 1 January 2020).
 2.4 3.9 Periodic (at least quarterly) check that all fields of the prescribed data model have been completed in accordance with the requirements of the valid data delivery agreement (including the applicable validation rules), including for deposits the meticulous assessment of the correctness and completeness of the following data: a.
 Eligible deposits and depositors; b.
-Deposits that are the subject of a legal dispute as referred to in Article 8(5)(a) of the Deposit Guarantee Schemes Directive; c.
+Deposits and the subject of a legal dispute as referred to in Article 8(5)(a) of the Deposit Guarantee Schemes Directive; c.
 Deposits subject to restrictive measures imposed by national governments or international bodies as referred to in Article 8(5)(b) of the Deposit Guarantee Schemes Directive; d.
 Deposits over which a pledge has been created for a third party; e.
+Deposits that have been attached; f.
 Deposits that are blocked pursuant to the laws of the country where the deposit is held, to the extent that the blocking is relevant to a DGS pay-out; g.
 Bank savings deposits for for a private residential property as referred to in Section 29.01(2)(e) of the Bbpm; h.
+Deposits of depositors subject to suspension of payments; i. annuity accounts as referred to in the Wet inkomstenbelasting 2001 and standing right savings accounts as referred to in the Wet op de loonbelasting 1964; j.
 Deposits subject to a BEM clause or similar account-level administration; k.
-Home construction accounts; I. Deposits that qualify as 'dormant' according to the bank's records and in respect of which no transaction has taken place by or on behalf of the depositor in relation to the deposit in the previous 24 months.
+Home construction accounts; l.
+Deposits that qualify as 'dormant' according to the bank's records and in respect of which no transaction has taken place by or on behalf of the depositor in relation to the deposit in the previous 24 months.
 6.1